263 W. Orange Show Lane

 San Bernardino, CA 92408

 Power TeamGym is a competitive team sport for both boys and girls, where athletes compete in groups of 6-14 on two events- Floor and Jump.
 Floor is a group choreographed routine that demonstrates gymnastics, balancing and tumbling skills.
 Jump consists of three group passes that includes vault, tumbling and mini-tramp.
-If you are interested, call the Front Office at (909)383-6655 to sign up for tryouts on Saturday, June 27th!
+If you are interested, call the Front Office at (909)383-6655 for more information!

 Check out our Staff Power TeamGym Performance!